 - 1. The maximum number of credit hours which may be considered for transfer credit is the greater of 12 hours or one-third (1/3) of the total hours of a degree plan.
-The following restrictions apply: - Graduate and/or upper-level undergraduate courses, taken in residence at an accredited U.S. institution, or approved international institution with a final grade of B or greater, will be considered for transfer credit if, at the time the courses were completed, the student was in degree-seeking status at Texas A&M University, or the student was in degree-seeking status at the institution at which the courses were taken; and if the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution. - Courses previously used for another degree are not acceptable for degree plan credit.
+The following restrictions apply: - Graduate and/or upper-level undergraduate courses, taken in residence at an accredited U.S. institution, or approved

-- 2. The maximum number of credit hours taken in post-baccalaureate non-degree (G6) classification at Texas A&M University which may be considered for application to the degree plan is 12. - A zero credit 684 or 685 course is only allowed for non-thesis option master's students.
+- Courses previously used for another degree are not acceptable for degree plan credit. - The maximum number of credit hours taken in post-baccalaureate non-degree (G6) classification at Texas A&M University which may be considered for application to the degree plan is 12. - 3.
+A zero credit 684 or 685 course is only allowed for non-thesis option master's students.
 A zero credit 681 course can be used for either thesis or non-thesis option master's students.
 Other courses, including 691 (Research) hours, are not eligible for zero credit. - 4.
 No more than 16 hours may be used in any combination of the following categories: - · A maximum of 8 hours of 684 (Professional Internship); and/or - · A maximum of 8 hours of 685 (Directed Studies), or - · A maximum of 8 hours of 693 (Professional Studies), and - · Up to 3 hours of 690 (Theory of Research). - 5.
 A maximum of 2 hours of 681 (Seminar). - A maximum of 12 hours of advanced undergraduate courses (300- or 400-level). - 7.
 For graduate courses of three weeks' duration or less, taken at other institutions, up to 1 hour of credit may be obtained for each five-day week of coursework.
 Each week of coursework must include at least 15 contact hours. - 8.
 No credit hours of 691 (Research) may be used. - 9.
 Continuing education courses may not be used for graduate credit. - 10.
-Extension courses taken are not acceptable for credit. - For non-distance degree programs, no more than 50 percent of the credit hours required for the program may be completed through distance education courses. - 12.
+Extension courses taken are not acceptable for credit. - 11.
+For non-distance degree programs, no more than 50 percent of the non-research coursework required for the program may be completed through distance education courses. - 12.
 To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution's own direct instruction.
 This limitation also applies to joint degree programs.